mrakgr/The-Spiral-Language/readme.md

 Something like this?
 It would be possible, but it would increase the overall latency of the scheme because another call to synchronize would be needed between operations.
 Cuda makes very little guarantees about order of execution, so without an extra synchronize at the end what might happen is the `bb`s might be written before `aaaa`s finish reading.

-It is easier to just use an extra bit of memory to not have to deal with data races.
+It is easier to just use an extra tad of memory to not have to deal with data races.

 ##### Example